Hepatitis C Resources

 Does HAP Empowered track members with an HCV diagnosis and no record of treatment?

 Yes.
-A report will be shared with Care Management and Pharmacy teams weekly.
+A report is shared with Care Management teams monthly to facilitate review and follow up.

 Resources